Personal Elevator Pitch

 The 15-second Elevator Pitch

-Select WHO + two elements and put them together to create a 15 second elevator pitch.
+Select WHO + two elements and put them together to create a 15 -second elevator pitch.

 Example with WHO + 2 elements :

 WHO: I am an investment advisor with 20 years of experience.
-WHY: I strive to make my clients think bigger and long-term in their decision-making.
+WHY: I make my clients think bigger and long-term in their decision-making.
 TAGLINE: “Whatever you’re thinking, think bigger”- that’s my guiding principle.

 Another Example of WHO + 2 elements